-Since the filing of the Company's 2005 Form 10-K, inflationary fears have increased as crude-oil prices reached a new record high.
-That could lead to increased prices for the Company's raw materials and energy requirements, which could reduce revenues and profit margins and have a material adverse effect on the Company's financial condition and results of operations.
+Since the filing of the Company's Form 10-Q for the quarterly period ended March 31, 2006, inflationary concerns have continued as oil futures settled at a new record high.
+That could lead to increased prices for the Company's raw materials and energy requirements, which could reduce profit margins and have a material adverse effect on the Company's financial condition and results of operations.